 Mainly found in Akihabara, these anime shops are more than meet the eye.
 Some offer memberships where you can book a room and have access to a computer as well as their whole library of anime and manga collection.
 These establishments are usually fitted with showers and even nail salons.

 Visit An Owl cafe

 For about 1500 yen these quirky cafes will allow you to befriend a wildling for about an hour.
-Due to their popularity, booking is essential.
+Due to their popularity, pre-booking is essential.